 Sami is a wife and mum of 3 kids aged 7, 8 and 15.
 The family have a dog (Jersey), a cat (Djuripin which is Noongar for Joyful) and 2 pythons (Crash and Bernie).

 Sami is a proud Noongar woman from the Balladong and Willmen language groups.
 Sami and her husband have some land in Balladong, just next door to York for their kids to develop their cultural connection to Country.
 They also love to get out on their dirt bikes and then sit around the fire and cook dinner.

 Sami brings a wide range of experience from working at Perth Zoo for 9 years as well as personal connections to our community.

 Sandhya has been working with individuals on the autism spectrum since 2013.
 She started with Spectrum Space as a volunteer and now runs social groups.
 Sandhya has finished her Masters in Counselling and is a registered counsellor.
 Since then she started running the Street Smart Life Smart workshop with the aim of creating a safe space to allow participants to address personal and social issues without feeling judged.
 She also works closely with the Youth Advisory Council.
 Sandhya takes personal pleasure in guiding Spectrum Space participants and monitoring their personal growth.

-Valeska is a PhD candidate in Psychology who has been working for Spectrum Space since 2017.
+Valeska has been working for Spectrum Space since 2017.
+She holds a PhD in Cognitive Psychology and is passionate about research in Developmental and Educational Psychology, and, Mental and Physical Health.
 After working as an assistant during the Telethon Holiday Makers program, Valeska started running our SIS and YES social groups in Marangaroo.
-She has presented at our annual Symposium, led the development of the Awesome Productions Company and is passionate about mental health support and research.
+She has presented at our annual Symposium, led the development of the Awesome Productions Company, and also works as our Operations and Research Manager.